devconfcz/devconf/source/_posts/reimagining-conference-topics-and-what-we-hope-for.md

 ---
 extends: _layouts.post
 section: content
-title: "DevConf.CZ 2022: Reimagining conference tracks and what we hope for"
+title: "DevConf.CZ 2022: Reimagining conference topics and what we hope for"
 date: 2021-08-20
 author: Dorota Volavkova
 description: Our vision for DevConf.CZ 2022